 In this case, two legitimate opposing claims needed to be balanced.
 The appellants sought a dignified death for competent adults seeking physician-assisted dying.
 Their opponents sought to protect vulnerable populations from external/internalized coercion or undue influence in decision-making about end-of-life care.
 As such, this case essentially rested on an empirical question: Can administrative safeguards protect vulnerable populations, such as persons with disabilities and elderly persons, from abuse and error?

 The Supreme Court’s answer to this question was “yes”.
 It should have been: “We don’t know (because there simply is no definitive way to know that disabled and elderly persons will be safe once assistance in dying is legalized, even with safeguards), but we have good political reasons for giving it a try.”
-These political reasons include the need to balance the basic rights of all citizens.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.